rmolinari/data_structures/README.md

 ### Heap

 A binary heap with an `update` method, suitable for use as a priority queue.
 There are several supported operations:
-- `insert(value, priority)`, insert the given value with the stated priority.
+- `insert(item, priority)`, insert the given item with the stated priority.
-  - values must be distinct (but see #11).
+  - By default, items must be distinct.
 - `top`, returning the element with smallest priority
 - `pop`, return the element with smallest priority and remove it from the structure
-- `update(value, priority)`, update the priority of the given element, which must already be in the heap
+- `update(item, priority)`, update the priority of the given item, which must already be in the heap

 `top` is O(1).
 The others are O(log n).

 By default we have a min-heap: the top element is the one with smallest priority.
 A configuration parameter at construction makes it a max-heap.

+Another configuration parameter allows the creation of a "non-addressable" heap.
+This makes it impossible to call `update`, but allows the insertion of duplicate items (which is sometimes useful) and slightly faster operation overall.

 See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.